pramo1999/pramo1999.github.io/content/_index.md

         This research leveraged the **Personal-Level Integrated Data Asset (PLIDA)** to incorporate health-based impacts on mortality and the dynamic nature of individual health status into actuarial forecasting.
     design:
       columns: '1'

+  # --- SPLIT 1: Markdown Text for Education ---
   - block: markdown
     content:
       title: '🎓 Education & Credentials'